 But when we showed up, there was no kiosk for Budget at the small airport there (though there was a kiosk for other rental car agencies like Hertz), and when we tried to call Budget, nobody picked up.

 Eventually, we just hired a taxi to take us to the Budget office, and when we were dropped off (the taxi wouldn’t wait around), the office was closed.

 After a few tense moments of being unable to call (again, no one picked up and we got answering machines in Spanish) then figuring out what to do next, we finally walked in the general direction of the main drag of El Calafate.

-That was when we were very fortunate to find a competitor’s rental car office on the main drag that was still open, and that they had a car (actually a monster 4wd Toyota Hiilux truck) available.
+That was when we were very fortunate to find a competitor’s Hertz rental car office on the main drag that was still open, and that they had a car (actually a monster 4wd Toyota Hillux truck) available.